ivicajezernik/Game-demo/README.md

 # 2. Installation
 To play to game, you need to download the game_Data folder and game.exe file.
 Launch the game.exe file to play.
+To open the project itself, you need to download the repository and have the Unity engine installed.
+Open the Unity Editor, press open, navigate to the project folder and press select folder.
+All assets, scenes and scripts are located in the Assets folder.

 # 3. Details
 Ball.cs and BallUserControls.cs were taken from the Standard Assets.